Frequently Asked Questions About the Homeowner's Tax Credit Program | Wisconsin Historical Society

 Do I have to wait until all of the work is done before I claim the credit?

 No, you can take the tax credit year-by-year, based on 25 percent of your eligible costs during the year.
-Please remember that if you do not spend the required $10,000 within the 2-year time limit (or 5-year limit if you submit a phasing plan), you will be obligated to pay back any credit that you have taken.
+Please remember that if you do not spend the required $10,000 within the 2-year time limit (or 5-year limit if you submit a phasing plan), or if the final project results do not meet the program guidelines, you may be obligated to pay back any credit that you have taken.

 What happens if the cost of my project is different from the actual costs?